LeanDojo: Theorem Proving with Retrieval-Augmented Language Models

 Lean has basic support for exporting dependencies, ASTs, states, and tactics.
 However, it cannot resolve the premises' full names and locate their definitions.
 Therefore, we modify Lean to record this information (details in Appendix~\ref{appendix:leandojo:premises}).
 The modified Lean is used only for data extraction but not for evaluation, so we do not risk accidentally breaking Lean's logical soundness.

 \smallsec{LeanDojo Benchmark} We construct a benchmark for premise selection and theorem proving, named \emph{LeanDojo Benchmark}.
-The data is extracted from \href{https://github.com/leanprover-community/mathlib}{mathlib},\footnote{We use \texttt{mathlib}'s commit \href{https://github.com/leanprover-community/mathlib/commits/8c1b484d6a214e059531e22f1be9898ed6c1fd47}{\texttt{8c1b484d6a214e059531e22f1be9898ed6c1fd47}} released on May 11, 2023.} Lean's centralized math library covering diverse topics such as analysis, algebra, and geometry.
-LeanDojo Benchmark is one of the largest math-focused theorem proving datasets, consisting of {\numproofs} theorems from {\numfiles} Lean files.
+The data is extracted from \href{https://github.com/leanprover-community/mathlib}{mathlib},\footnote{We use the commit \href{https://github.com/leanprover-community/mathlib/tree/19c869efa56bbb8b500f2724c0b77261edbfa28c}{\texttt{19c869efa56bbb8b500f2724c0b77261edbfa28c}} released on October 11, 2023.} Lean's centralized math library covering diverse topics such as analysis, algebra, and geometry.\footnote{More details, statistics, and visualizations of \texttt{mathlib} can be found at \url{https://leanprover-community.github.io/mathlib_stats.html}.} LeanDojo Benchmark is one of the largest math-focused theorem proving datasets, consisting of {\numproofs} theorems from {\numfiles} Lean files.
 Unlike existing datasets in Lean~\cite{han2022proof}, LeanDojo Benchmark also contains the definitions of {\numpremises} premises, including not only theorems but also other definitions that can be used as premises (e.g., \hlblue{gcd} in Fig.~\ref{fig:lean_code}.
 Furthermore, the dataset has {\numtactics} tactics, {\numtacticswithpremises} of them with at least one premise.
 The average number of premises is {\avgnumpremises} among tactics with premises.
 Appendix~\ref{appendix:benchmark} contains additional information on data format, datasheet~\cite{gebru2021datasheets}, hosting, and licensing.

 LeanDojo Benchmark has {\numtraintheorems}/{\numvaltheorems}/{\numtesttheorems} theorems for training/validation/testing.
 It features a challenging data split for testing the prover's generalization in more realistic scenarios.
 Splitting theorems randomly can overestimate the prover's performance, by allowing it to prove many theorems through memorization.
 In human-written Lean code, a common idiom is to have a block of similar theorems/proofs for slightly different properties of the same math concept.
 For example, in Fig.~\ref{fig:quaternion}, the last two theorems not only look similar but have identical proofs.
 If one of them is in training, the model can easily prove the other one by memorization.
 This shortcut enables the model to prove seemingly nontrivial theorems, including those requiring premises to prove.